These tiling notes are a reminder to myself and a way to share my mistakes

 first pass at removing mortar off my tools at the end of the session.

-- Measure your surface, draw it on your computer (I use
+- Measure your surface, draw it on your computer (I used to use

 size of my grouts (e.g. 1/16") which allows me to move tiles on the